acm-uiuc/til/_til/macos/insert-a-non-breaking-space-character.md

+---
-# Insert A Non-Breaking Space Character
+title: Insert A Non-Breaking Space Character
+category: macos
+---

 On Mac, you can insert a non-breaking space character by hitting `option-space`.